sergueyarellano/tddpractice/docs/b.part4.md

 # Creating the pipe function
-I recommend to use the pipe function from a library that had tested the function already, but for the sake of clarity, let's write ourselves:
+I recommend to use the pipe function from a library that has tested the function already, but for the sake of clarity, let's write it ourselves:

 tools.test.js
 ```js